iNTERESTED IN jOINING THE xi teAM?

 EXPONENTIAL IMPACT BOARD

-Vance has over 20 years of experience as the CEO of both public and private software technology innovation companies.
-Currently, Vance is Chairman of the Board and Co-founder of Cherwell Software.
-Previously, Vance was CEO of Cherwell from its inception in 2004 until 2016.
+One of the founders of Exponential Impact, Vance has over 25 years of experience as the CEO of both public and private software technology innovation companies.
+Most recently, Vance was CEO of the National Cybersecurity Center.
+Previously, Vance was Co-founder and CEO of Cherwell Software from its inception in 2004 until 2016.
 In 2015, Cherwell was recognized as the top software company in all of Colorado.
 Formerly, Vance was President and CEO of GoldMine® Software, which at the time was rated as one of the top 100 software companies in the United States.

 Betsy is Co-Founder of The Classical Academy, the largest Colorado charter school with over 3,500 students K-12.
 She then became the Director of Character and Culture for this school, which has been rated as the top high school in Colorado.
 Betsy specialized in developing character curriculum for students and teachers, overseeing mentorship programs, and creating a healthy culture for students and teachers using a positive psychology framework.
 Formerly, Betsy was a therapist in private practice, and has expertise in how to create healthy and positive team dynamics.